zouantchaw/routing-nested-resources-lab-onl01-seng-ft-032320/README.md

 resources to build new routes for our artists and songs, and then use the URL helpers in our views to expose these new routes.

-We'll also be handling errors when nested resoureces aren't found so that we can provide a more professional experience to our users.
+We'll also be handling errors when nested resources aren't found so that we can provide a more professional experience to our users.

 ## Instructions